nuno-costa-test/viddyoze/Readme.md

 OSX as such all the utilitarian scripts are based on that Assumptions but the tests and application can be executed on any environment that supports PHP.

-As a rule, I employ gihub's [STRTA](https://github.com/github/scripts-to-rule-them-all) pattern and provided a set of universal scripts so that any developer familiar with the pattern can "hit the ground running".
+As a rule, I employ github's [STRTA](https://github.com/github/scripts-to-rule-them-all) pattern and provided a set of universal scripts so that any developer familiar with the pattern can "hit the ground running".